 There’s a lot of science available now about how to build muscle optimally.
 And we integrated and considered all of it when putting together our program.
 You just do it and know that it works.

-If you’re a curious fellow, Shane’s written an excellent article titled “The Skinny on Just Lift Heavy.”
+If you’re a curious fellow, Shane’s written an excellent article about which type of workouts are the best for helping skinny guys build muscle.
 It covers all the popular methods of working out and gives their pros and cons.

 We would highly recommend that you do not make your own workout.
 There’s a lot to consider regarding movement patterns, volume, intensity, injury prevention, progression, picking exercises to match your skill level and mobility, and even scientific behavioral tricks to make working out more addictive.